awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 GuardDuty recommends using association through AWS Organizations to manage member accounts under a delegated administrator account\.
 You can use the example process outlined below to consolidate administrator and member associated by invitation in an organization under a single GuardDuty delegated administrator\.

-1. Ensure all accounts you wish to manage GuardDuty for are part of your organization\.
-For information on adding account to your organization see [Inviting an AWS account to join your organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html)\.

-1. Disassociate all member accounts from pre\-existing administrator accounts, except those under the account you wish to designate as the GuardDuty delegated administrator for the organization\.
 **Note**
 Accounts already being managed by a GuardDuty delegated administrator or delegated administrator accounts with active members cannot be added to a different GuardDuty delegated administrator account\.
 Each organization can have only one GuardDuty delegated administrator account per region, and each member account can have only one delegated administrator\.

+1. Ensure all accounts you wish to manage GuardDuty for are part of your organization\.
+For information on adding an account to your organization see [Inviting an AWS account to join your organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_invites.html)\.

+1. Disassociate all member accounts from pre\-existing administrator accounts, except those under the account you wish to designate as the GuardDuty delegated administrator for the organization\.

 1. Designate a GuardDuty delegated administrator for the organization from the **Settings** page\.